JOHN: What a joy to hear the testimonies tonight from these young people, as we often do, and the testimony of the grace of the Lord in their lives.

 JOHN: Hi, Melissa.

 JOHN: Okay, good question, Melissa.
-She’s referring to passages at the end of Mark, and we’ll get to that, and in John 8 that you have in your English Bible whatever translation you have with a notation.
-The notation in the margin which will tell you that these do not appear in the earliest manuscripts.
+She’s referring to passages at the end of Mark, and we’ll get to that, and in John 8 that you have in your English Bible, whatever translation you have, with a notation, the notation in the margin that will tell you that these do not appear in the earliest manuscripts.
 The ending of Mark is probably added later.
-So saying that we know that was added later because it doesn’t appear in the oldest manuscripts, I mean, if you’ve got ancient manuscripts that don’t have it, and then you have much later manuscripts and it appears, the assumption is it got added since the originals.
+So saying that we know that was added later because it doesn’t appear in the oldest manuscripts - I mean if you’ve got ancient manuscripts that don’t have it, and then you have much later manuscripts and it appears, the assumption is that it got added since the originals.

 So to say that those are not in the Scripture because they aren’t in the earliest manuscripts is not to deny the Bible, it’s not to deny any part of the text that we know to be the original text.

 Now, to the other question.
 Can a person truly be a Christian and not have a full understanding of the inspiration of the Bible?
 Yes - yes.
 I don’t know that the thief on the cross had a full understanding of Old Testament revelation, and you’re absolutely right, when you lead someone to Christ, there’s one thing they must believe and that’s the gospel, right?
 They must believe the gospel.

 And they must believe that what is the essence of the gospel, that God, the true and living God, the only God, is a triune God who was incarnated in the form of Jesus Christ, came into the world, lived a godly life, died on the cross a substitutionary death, rose from the dead, ascended to heaven, sent the Holy Spirit, and by the means of the Holy Spirit, regeneration comes and all those things.
 So you have to believe the gospel to be saved, but beyond that, you don’t - it isn’t necessary to have a full understanding of what inerrancy or divine inspiration in its fullness means.